yoogol/project-three-ys/README.md

 [] figure out date format with displaying tasks
-[] figure out date format when editing tasks in a format [] figure out how to add a user to an existing group [] allow unclaim only for the user whose task it is
-[] log who completed the task
+[] figure out date format when editing tasks in a format [] figure out how to add a user to an existing group [] allow unclaim and check only for the user whose task it is [] log who completed the task
 [] replace roomie1 and roomie2 with names